NixOS/nix.dev/source/concepts/flakes.md

 - In {term}`NixOS`, to use the v3 commands with a package set `pkgs` rather than with a flake NixOS configuration's {term}`Nixpkgs` instantiation, one may use [`nixpkgs.flake.source = pkgs.path;`].
+- One may also expose to v3 commands any dependencies pinned in NixOS, e.g. [using `npins`]. with the experimental feature enabled, #1202 handles nix run nixpkgs#hello
 - Using [`builtins.fetchTree`] from experimental feature [`fetch-tree`], the [`nix run`] may be emulated[^emulated] for non-flake entrypoints.

 [Git]: https://git-scm.com/